Defalt-cloud/CTF-Writeups/README.md

-# CTF-writeup
+# CTF-Writeup Database
-TryHackMe ! , HackTheBox and other ctf's writeup libary.
+TryHackMe , HackTheBox and other ctf's writeup libary.